Mark Zuckerberg Picked the Wrong Watch to Announce Meta’s New Oakley Sunglasses

 De Bethune

-In the company’s partially cringeworthy words shared in a press release, “De Bethune does not simply create watches, but timeless works of art.”
+In the company’s self-assured own words, “De Bethune does not simply create watches, but timeless works of art.”

 A close up of the face of De Bethune Db28xs Purple Rain